alexjmiller5/DoodleJump-NEAT-AI/README.md

 # TODO:

-[x] Make sure that the doodler always has a platform that is reachable [x] make the gravity and bounce scale correctly so that the game gets more difficult [x] make sure that the doodler's sideswitching doesn't affect the collision detection [x] make the doodler be able to switch sides of the screen from the edge
+[-] Make sure that the doodler always has a platform that is reachable [x] make the gravity and bounce scale correctly so that the game gets more difficult [x] make sure that the doodler's sideswitching doesn't affect the collision detection [x] make the doodler be able to switch sides of the screen from the edge